hyperledger-labs/perun-doc/source/go-perun/payment_tutorial/client/client.rst

     ) (*PaymentClient, error) {

 First, we need to enable the client to send on-chain transactions to interact with the smart contracts.
-We do this by creating the so-called Contract Backend `cb` dependent on the chain parameters and the clients wallet (for signing).
+We do this by creating the so-called contract backend `cb` dependent on the chain parameters and the clients wallet (for signing).
 `CreateContractBackend()` is defined at the end of the following :ref:`Utility section <client-utility>`, where all its functionality is described in greater detail.

 .. code-block:: go